-- Pull your body up until your chin is level or above the handles.
+- Pull your body up until your chin is level with or above the handles.

-As with any exercise routine, it’s smart to check with a doctor first for approval.
-It’s also a good idea to work with a qualified trainer to make sure you are safely utilizing the machines to your benefit.
+As with any exercise routine, it’s a good idea to check with a healthcare professional before trying these exercises for the first time.
+It’s also a good idea to work with a qualified trainer to make sure you are safely using the machines to your benefit.